Skip to the content.

 I am a postdoctoral researcher at the University of Münster, Department of Philosophy, where I am member of the collaborative project “The role of individual internal states in niche choice, niche construction, and behavioural niche conformance” led by Ulrich Krohs.

-I am currently working on developing a novel approach to the study of ape signaling behaviors, integrating methodologies from the philosophy of language, sociolinguistics, and behavioral biology.
-I am interested in the semantics & pragmatics of pejorative and evaluative expressions, the study of animal cognition and affect, and the evolution of language.
+I am currently working on developing a new approach to the study of ape signaling behaviors, integrating methodologies from the philosophy of language, sociolinguistics, and behavioral biology.
+I am also interested in the semantics & pragmatics of expressive and evaluative expressions, the study of animal cognition and affect, and the evolution of language.

 Contact